metauni/metauni.github.io/index.md

 If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.
 Some people have a better experience with the separate Discord application as compared to running Discord in the browser.
 You may have problems using Firefox on the Roblox site.
 If you use `!register` while already in a Roblox zone, you may have to click `Reset` in the top right hand corner of your GUI to join the voice channel.

+* If your mouse gets locked try zooming all the way in with `I` and then out with `O`.
+* When drawing on the whiteboards you might want to turn off the in-game chat by clicking on its icon.

 ### How do I host my own node?

 Currently a metauni node consists of code inside a Roblox game talking to a Discord bot hosted on [Repl.it](https://repl.it/).
 We have compiled [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node and run regular drop-in sessions where you can get help (subscribe to the mailing list or follow us on Twitter for notifications).